By Deborah Goonan

 At issue in this dispute is whether a transitional living arrangement fits the definition of “family,” as specified in the governing documents for PR2 HOA.
 City House believes that their non-commercial use of the home as a stable living environment falls within the definition, but PR2 HOA Attorney Robinson does not.

 But in 21st century America, what, exactly, constitutes a family?
 Gone are the days when most family households consisted of mom and dad with a couple of children.
-We have single-parent households, same-sex partners with children, families blended following remarriage after divorce or death of a spouse, unmarried couples with or without children, extended families that include grandparents and adult children.
+We have single-parent households, families blended following remarriage after divorce or death of a spouse, unmarried couples with or without children, extended families that include grandparents and adult children.
 And what if you rent the home you own to unrelated roommates?
 Which of these falls into PR2 HOA’s narrow definition of “single family use?”
 How many of these variations already exist in PR2?

 Next week a judge will hear the case and decide whether City House can continue their great work with homeless youths, and create transitional families in PR2.